ayanoyamamoto0/assignments_2021-2022/data_analytics/README.md

   * Plot confusion matrix
   * Average class accuracy based on harmonic means since we have an imbalanced dataset
   * Plot ROC curves for visual comparison
-* In an attempt to correct the data imbalance, 4 methods were used
+* Attempts to correct the data imbalance
   * Cost sensitive learning where setting `class_weight = 'balanced'` was available
   * Random Oversampling
   * Synthetic Minority Oversampling (SMOTE)